 Maya Sonenberg, fiction.
 Her most recent collection of stories, Voices from the Blue Hotel, was published in 2006, and her first collection, Cartographies, received the Drue Heinz Literature Prize in 1989.

 Pimone Triplett.
-Pimone Triplett is the author of The Price of Light (2005) and Ruining the Picture (1998).
+Pimone Triplett is the author of The Price of Light (2005), Ruining the Picture (1998), and Rumor (2009).
 She has been the recipient of the Levis Poetry Prize and the Hazel Hall Poetry Prize.
 With Daniel Tobin, she is the co-editor of Poet's Work, Poet's Play, a collection of essays on craft by Warren Wilson MFA Program professors.
 Her MFA is from the University of Iowa.
-She is currently Director of the Creative Writing program.

 David Wagoner (emeritus), Poetry, fiction, playwriting.
 His fourteen books of poetry inclucde Collected Poems 1956-1976, Who Shall Be the Sun? and First Light.
 He has had ten novels published, the most recent being The Hanging Garden.
 He is a member of the Board of Chancellors of the Academy of American Poets.
 For many years he was editor of Poetry Northwest.

 Shawn Wong, fiction.
 He is the author of two novels, Homebase and American Knees, and the editor of six anthologies of Asian American and multicultural literature, including the landmark anthology, Aiiieeeee!
 An Anthology of Asian American Writers.
 The film version of American Knees, entitled Americanese, will be released in theatres in 2008.
 Wong also started the first summer creative writing workshop at the UW Rome Center in 1997.
 In addition to teaching regularly in Italy, he also has taught in Germany at the University of Tuebingen and in Lyon, France at Jean Moulin University.